 8. The Administrative Office, under the direction of the Secretary-Treasurer is empowered to open and maintain a checking account and interest bearing deposit account in the name of the Association.

 9. The Executive Committee shall review and approve and annual Budget for each fiscal year at the Executive Committee Meeting preceding the beginning of that fiscal year.
 The budget shall be prepared by the Administrative Office with the approval of the Secretary/Treasurer.

 The Annual scientific meeting shall be convened once a year at a venue to be decided by the executive committee provided that:

-The President, with the approval of the Executive Committee may appoint committees or task forces to carry out the goals of the Association.
+The Past President’s Committee, with the approval of the Executive Committee, may nominate and bring forth recommendations for an individual to serve as CEO, on the Executive Board, or may recommend a task force to carry out the goals of the Association.
 If a Committee is in active operation for more than 3 years, it shall be declared a standing committee of the Association.

 XI.
 ADMINISTRATIVE STRUCTURE

 The Association shall be a not-for profit organization under either the 501C-3 or 501C-6 rules of the United States.
 The Organization shall be incorporated in the United States and file its reports there.
 Application for the not-for-profit designation shall be made within 6 months of the adoption of this Constitution.